List of Pennsylvania hurricanes

 As of 2021 Pennsylvania has been affected by approximately 53 tropical storms and hurricanes, some with winds reaching as high as 75 mph.
 The state is landlocked in the Northeastern United States.
-No storm has ever made landfall in the state, though many storms, notably Hurricane Irene and Hurricane Ida, have passed through the state as an extratropical cyclone.
-A notable one of these storms was Hurricane Agnes in 1972, with 50 people dying due to the storm in Pennsylvania.
+No storm has ever made landfall in the state, though many storms, notably Hurricane Irene, Hurricane Ida, and Hurricane Agnes have passed through the state as an extratropical cyclone.
 The strongest winds in the state were from Hurricane Sandy.
 Winds of 81 mph were recorded in Allentown, Pennsylvania.
 While it is very uncommon for a system to hit Pennsylvania while tropical, many systems see their remnants pass through the state.